Analyzing FGI Industries (NASDAQ:FGI) & Masco (NYSE:MAS)

 |2.73

-FGI Industries currently has a consensus price target of $7.75, indicating a potential upside of 93.27%.
-Masco has a consensus price target of $74.30, indicating a potential upside of 29.44%.
-Given FGI Industries’ stronger consensus rating and higher possible upside, equities analysts plainly believe FGI Industries is more favorable than Masco.
+FGI Industries currently has a consensus target price of $7.75, suggesting a potential upside of 103.68%.
+Masco has a consensus target price of $74.30, suggesting a potential upside of 32.96%.
+Given FGI Industries’ stronger consensus rating and higher probable upside, equities research analysts plainly believe FGI Industries is more favorable than Masco.

 Summary